ArjanJawahier/HandwritingRecognition/README.md

 3) `preprocess.py` handles the cropping of the segmented characters.
 The characters are also centered in the resulting images.
 4) `visualizer.py` handles intermediate results visualization (such as the images we use in the presentations).
 5) `characterclassifier.py` contains the code for our neural network.
 We are using a ResNet architecture.
+6) `imagemorph.c` and `Makefile` handle the data augmentation, imagemorph.c has been edited slightly to allow for PGM inputs instead of PPM.